Patterdale Terrier

 EYES

-The eyes are set squarely in the skull and fairly wide apart.
-As an earth-working terrier, it is important that the eyes not protrude or bulge.
-Eye color should be in harmony with the coat color, but never blue.
+The eyes of the Patterdale Terrier are set squarely in the skull and are fairly wide apart.
+As an earth-working terrier, it is important that the eyes do not protrude or bulge.
+The eye color should be in harmony with the coat color, but never blue.

 EARS

-The ears are triangular in shape, and small to moderate in size, folding tightly just above the skull.
-The tips point to the outside corner of the eye.
+The ears of the Patterdale Terrier are triangular in shape, small to moderate in size, and fold tightly just above the skull.
+The tips point toward the outside corner of the eye.

 NOSE